svmpsp/bad-framework/docsrc/pages/usage.rst

 ================  ================================================================================================================================
  Command           Description
 ================  ================================================================================================================================
- server-start      Starts BAD server processes.
-By default reads configuration from BAD_HOME/conf/bad-defaults.conf and BAD_HOME/conf/workers server-stop       Stops BAD server processes.
-By default reads configuration from BAD_HOME/conf/bad-defaults.conf and BAD_HOME/conf/workers server-restart    Stops then restarts BAD server processes.
-By default reads configuration from BAD_HOME/conf/bad-defaults.conf and BAD_HOME/conf/workers
+ init              Initializes BAD configuration files in current directory server-start      Starts BAD server processes.
+By default reads configuration from conf/bad-defaults.conf and conf/workers server-stop       Stops BAD server processes.
+By default reads configuration from conf/bad-defaults.conf and conf/workers
 ================  ================================================================================================================================

 Execution
 ---------
-Once the server processes are running, experiments can be executed with the following command
+Once the server processes are running, experiments can be executed with the following command:

 .. code-block:: bash